jasonwu513/eatDiary_issues/issues/002-food-image-disappears.md

 - Possible key mismatch causing widget to rebuild incorrectly

 **Affected Platforms:**
-- [ ] iOS
-- [ ] Android
+- [x] Android
-- [ ] Both (needs verification)

 ## ✅ Acceptance Criteria

-- [ ] Food image remains visible when changing food type from any type to any other type
+- [x] Food image remains visible when changing food type from any type to any other type
-- [ ] Image persists when switching between: Restaurant ↔ Recipes ↔ Manufacturer
+- [x] Image persists when switching between: Restaurant ↔ Recipes ↔ Manufacturer
-- [ ] No page reload required to restore the image
+- [x] No page reload required to restore the image
-- [ ] Image state is properly maintained during food type updates
+- [x] Image state is properly maintained during food type updates
-- [ ] Verify fix works on both iOS and Android platforms
+- [x] Verify fix works on both iOS and Android platforms

 ## 🛠️ Proposed Solution